 HiDPI improvements in Windows 10

-- scaling old applications with no blur at integer zooms;
+- upscaling old applications with no blur at integer zooms;

 - overriding DPI mode of an application in an arbitrary direction;